Teams & Collaboration

 Parameter Value

-Protocol WebSocket (authenticated via one-time ticket)
+Protocol WebSocket (authenticated via the dp_ws_token HttpOnly cookie)

 Heartbeat interval Every 30 seconds